-Figure 1: A peripherally enhancing lesion along the ventral pons (top row left, top row right) demonstrates central restricted diffusion on DWI (bottom row left) and ADC (bottom row right), a finding more typically seen in infectious abscess than in tumor.
-When along the surface of the brain as in this case, coccidioidomycosis may mimic leptomeningeal carcinomatosis.
+Figure 1: Peripherally enhancing lesion along the ventral pons (top left and top right) demonstrating central restricted diffusion on DWI (bottom left) and ADC (bottom right) images, a finding seen more typically in infectious abscesses than in tumors.
+When along the surface of the brain, as in this case, coccidioidomycosis can mimic leptomeningeal carcinomatosis.

-Figure 2: Axial (top row left, top row right) and coronal (bottom row left) contrast-enhanced T1 images demonstrate numerous tiny enhancing nodules along the basal cisterns and within and along the cerebellum reflecting the leptomeningeal disease and occasional parenchymal abscesses that are common with coccidiomycosis and can mimic small metastases.
-Axial FLAIR image (bottom row right) also shows the hyperintense local edema associated with small parenchymal cerebellar abscesses.
+Figure 2: Axial (top left and top right) and coronal (bottom left) contrast-enhanced T1-weighted images demonstrating numerous tiny enhancing nodules along the basal cisterns and within and along the cerebellum reflecting leptomeningeal disease and occasional parenchymal abscesses, which are common with coccidiomycosis and can mimic small metastases.
+(Bottom Right) Axial FLAIR image showing hyperintense local edema associated with small parenchymal cerebellar abscesses.

-Figure 3: Axial T1 postcontrast images demonstrate prepontine cistern and medial left temporal enhancing coccidiomycosis involvement (top row left) and enhancing infectious tissue along the medial anterior left lobe, in the right posterior orbital gyrus and in the left basal ganglia (top row right) that can also be seen in dural-based and parenchymal metastatic disease.
-The parenchymal lesions also demonstrate nonspecific surrounding FLAIR hyperintense edema (bottom row left, bottom row right) that would also be typical of parenchymal metastatic disease.
+Figure 3: Axial T1-weighted postcontrast images demonstrating prepontine cistern and medial left temporal enhancing coccidiomycosis involvement (top left) and enhancing infectious tissue along the medial anterior left lobe, in the right posterior orbital gyrus and in the left basal ganglia (top right), which can also be seen in dura-based and parenchymal metastatic disease.
+The parenchymal lesions also demonstrate nonspecific surrounding FLAIR hyperintense edema (bottom left and bottom right) that would also be typical of parenchymal metastatic disease.

-- Coccidioides immitis is a dimorphic fungus endemic to the southwestern US and regions of Mexico and Central and South America
+- Coccidioides immitis is a dimorphic fungus endemic to the southwestern United States and regions of Mexico and Central and South America

 - Primary infection occurs in the lungs after inhalation of airborne arthrospores